gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    information from DTLS/SCTP together with information gathered from other protocols increases the risk of identifying individual users.

-# Changes from RFC 6083

-This specification of DTLS over SCTP has the following changes compared to the DTLS over SCTP that defined in {{RFC6083}}.

- * Defines a mechanism to fragment user message across multiple DTLS records in secure way.

- * Defines a SCTP parameters to negotiate support of DTLS over SCTP.

- * Defines a method for determing available buffering for the total size of all DTLS protected user messages under delivery.

- * Requires that the DTLS handshake needs to occur immediately after SCTP handshake prior to any other user messages when this specification is supported.

- * Requires that SHA-256 is supported in SCTP-AUTH {{RFC4895}} when combined with DTLS/SCTP.
-Similarily SHA-1 is forbidden to be used.

 #  Acknowledgments

    The authors of RFC 6083 which this document was based on are